ImRecc/pj_v19/equipmentSystem/basicConcept.md

 as the title said, we attached items, then we want them all functional or, at least seem to be functional.

 Implement it with different animations, such as stance or attack animations.

+I mean, we could blend Animations, like walking&operating some handy stuff